Colic in babies

 - Sometimes herbal remedies such as chamomile tea are suggested.
 These are not always safe for babies.
 Talk with a pharmacist.

-Stopping breastfeeding does not cause the crying to stop.
+Don't stop breastfeeding.
+Stopping breastfeeding does not make the crying stop.

 Sometimes the mother's diet is blamed if she is breastfeeding but it is unusual for a change in diet to 'fix' the crying.

 - Occasionally babies seem calmer if their mother removes cow's milk and other dairy products from her diet.
 This should only be done with the help of a doctor.

 - It may be useful to reduce the amount of caffeine a mother is having through coffee, tea, cola or other drinks and foods.

 - Breastfeeding mothers often try to avoid foods they think upset their babies, such as spicy foods and vegetables such as cabbage, but this does not seem to make much difference.
 You could record what you eat and see whether some foods seem to change the pattern of crying – but generally babies do not seem to be affected by their mother's diet.

 Often when babies are having infant formula, parents try changing the formula.
 This also does not change the pattern of crying.
 If the baby cries less it is most likely this is because the baby's pattern of crying was changing anyway as she gets older.